intrbiz/bergamot-site/src/main/views/docs/user/config/guide.md

 ### Define Commands

 Commands define how to check something, as such they naturally define a point of reuse, many checks use the same command.
-It is recomended to define a command for each NRPE or Bergamot Agent command you may have.
+It is recommended to define a command for each NRPE or Bergamot Agent command you may have.

 ### Use Host Templates